 Julia also enjoys exploring and creating music that blurs the lines between classical, jazz, folk traditions, and free improvisation.
 She has collaborated on several recording projects with musicians at the Berklee Global Jazz Institute, including the Music Alliance Project, a genre-defying ensemble which unified a string quartet and a jazz trio under the leadership of pianist and composer Chase Morrin.
 An avid Irish fiddler, she has also performed in County Clare, Ireland as part of the annual Feakle Festival, including a special performance on Clare FM Radio and workshops with prominent Clare fiddlers Martin Hayes and Sorcha Costello.

 Julia has participated in summer festivals and masterclasses across the US and Europe.
 She has received full-tuition fellowships to attend the Berwick Academy (Oregon Bach Festival), the Bowdoin International Music Festival, and Spoleto Festival USA (where she played in the American Premier of Vivaldi’s 1720 opera Il Farnace under the baton of conductor David Bates).
 She has appeared in masterclass with, among others, Rachel Podger, Tony Arnold, and Jeanne Lamon.
 In September of 2018 she was an artist-in-residence at PLAYA in Summer Lake, Oregon.

-Julia holds a Master’s degree with honors from the New England Conservatory where she was a student of Paul Biss.
-She is also a graduate of the Oberlin College and Conservatory, where she earned dual degrees with high honors in violin performance and Hispanic Studies with a minor in Baroque violin performance and was inducted into the Phi Kappa Lambda musical honors society.
-Her primary teachers were Milan Vitek and Marilyn McDonald.
+Julia holds a Master’s degree with honors from the New England Conservatory and is a graduate of the Oberlin College and Conservatory, where she earned degrees with high honors in violin performance and Hispanic studies.